azh05/palate/README.md

 ---

 ## Features
 - **Menu Upload & Scraping:** Upload a photo of a physical menu or paste a link to an online menu.
-- **AI-Powered Translation:** Instantly translate foreign-language menus into your preferred language.
 - **Allergen Detection:** Automatically flag common allergens like nuts, gluten, and dairy.
 - **Personalized Recommendations:** Get dish suggestions tailored to your flavor profile and dietary preferences.
 - **Sustainability Impact Tracker:** See how your choices help reduce food waste and support sustainable dining.